utdata/icj-class/bootstrap/bootstrap-class-01.md

 - cd into the folder
 - open in VS code with: `code ./`

+## Set up .gitignore

+When we later install packages using npm, it will create a folder called a `node_modules` that has the javascript code for MANY apps.
+We don't want those files saved to Github, so we will create a `.gitignore` file to exlude them (and other things we don't want saved to Github).

+- In your Integrated Terminal, create a new file with `touch .gitignore` and then open it in the code editor.
+- Go to [Gitignore.io](https://www.gitignore.io) and type in "Node", "macOS", "Windows" and "VisualStudioCode" and hit OK to get to the code, which you'll then copy 'n' paste into the `.gitignore` file.

 ## Set up our project environment

 ### A quick note about Node.js and npm